guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 		2. Atoms, the bottom things - non-recursive
 		3. Whitespace, terminators in addition to terminators such as `"("` and `")"`
 	- like the goal of Projectional Editing, but, borrowing from already-existing syntax (e.g. Lisp)
-	- this project is related to RT due to experimentation with a syntax-building workflow (OhmJS + draw.io / 0D / drawware + RWR)
+	- this project - Experimenting With ChatGPT As My Ghost Writer - is related to RT due to experimentation with a syntax-building workflow (OhmJS + draw.io / 0D / drawware + RWR)
 - odin0d
 	- the basis for building programs in a simplified manner using draw.io
-	- this project refines odin0D ideas by using them for something real ("eating my own dogfood")
+	- this project - Experimenting With ChatGPT As My Ghost Writer - refines odin0D ideas by using that codr for something real ("eating my own dogfood")
 - find-and-replace
 	- using non-nested syntax - i.e. markdown - as a programming language
 	- stepping stone towards simplifying syntax creation